First-order tree-to-tree functions: Normalisation of -terms is a first-order transduction

 \subsection{Explaining the restrictions}

-Recall that Theorem~\ref{thm:normalise} says that normalisation of $\lambda$-terms is derivable under two assumptions: the input term should be linear, and could be typed using a fixed finite set of types.
+Recall that Theorem~\ref{thm:normalise} says that normalisation of $\lambda$-terms is derivable under three assumptions: the input term should be linear, uses a unique variable $x$ and could be typed using a fixed finite set of types.

 If the linearity condition is removed, and because of iterated duplication, the normal form of a well-typed $\lambda$-term can be exponential (or worse, see~\cite[Section 3.6]{sorensen_lectures_2006}), as shown by the following example.